IanRockwell/LuminBot/README.md

 # Lumin - Chat interaction enhancer

-Lumin is a Twitch bot that allows for chat integration for a variety of games.
+Lumin is a general purpose Twitch bot that specializes in a more interactive chat experience.

 [Join the discord](https://discord.gg/UzUaUkpC6g)